 5 ways to help hard-up students

 It’s not easy for students on a budget at the best of times.
-Now the National Student Money Survey 2016 has revealed many are caught short by student finance to the tune of £250 every month.
-This guest article from Save The Student offers a lifeline of financial tips for students and their parents.
+Now the National Student Money Survey has revealed many are caught short by student finance to the tune of £250 every month.
+Here are some financial tips to help students and their parents.

 The average maintenance loan for a student living away from home and outside London is £540 a month.
 But, according to the survey, their average monthly spend is £790, leaving a £250-shaped hole in the budget.
 That’s a lot of spare change to find down the back of the sofa – but there are ways to minimise extra borrowing and hardship.
 Here’s our pick of the best ways to help hard-up students.